List of Doctor Who home video releases: Second Doctor

 Starring Patrick Troughton as the Second Doctor.
-All surviving Second Doctor serials and episodes were released on DVD from 2002 to 2016.
+All surviving Second Doctor serials and episodes were released on DVD from 2002 to 2015.

 All existing episodes from otherwise missing Second Doctor serials have been released on the Lost in Time collection, with the exceptions of: The Underwater Menace episode 2 and The Web of Fear episodes 2, 4, 5 and 6, which were recovered after the release of Lost in Time; The Ice Warriors and The Invasion which had their missing episodes animated for its DVD release.
 The collection also included episode 3 of The Enemy of the World, which (at the time of the collection's release) was the only extant episode from that serial.
 Lost in Time was released in two formats in Region 1, with individual releases for Volumes 1 and 2 (which cover First Doctor and Second Doctor episodes, respectively), as well as an edition combining both volumes.
 In Regions 2 and 4, Lost in Time is available only as the combined single volume.

 Third Doctor

 Starring Jon Pertwee as the Third Doctor.
 All Third Doctor serials were released on DVD from 2001 to 2013.
-The entire Season 10 was released on Blu-ray in 2019, Season 8 was released in 2021, with Season 9 following in 2023.
+The entire Season 10 was released on Blu-ray in 2019, with Seasons 7, 8 and 9 released between 2021 and 2025.

 Fourth Doctor

 Starring Tom Baker as the Fourth Doctor.
 All Fourth Doctor serials were released on DVD from 2000 to 2013.
-The entire Seasons 12, 14, 17 and 18 were released on Blu-ray between 2018 and 2021.
+The entire Seasons 12, 13, 14, 15, 17 and 18 were released on Blu-ray from 2018 to 2025.

 Fifth Doctor

 Starring Peter Davison as the Fifth Doctor.
 All Fifth Doctor serials were released on DVD from 1999 to 2011.
-The entire Season 19 was released on Blu-ray in 2018.
+The entire Seasons 19 and 20 were released on Blu-ray between 2018 and 2023.